Apps-Inteligentes/web-template/README.md

 # Content
 There's one vue Component with TailwindCSS/TainwildUI example.
 Its located at `resources/components/ExampleComponent.vue` The button in this example has just the `.btn` class.
-The extaction of TailwindCSS classes was made in file `resources/sass/app.scss`
+The extaction of TailwindCSS classes was made in file `resources/sass/app.scss` and explained here: (https://tailwindcss.com/docs/extracting-components/#extracting-css-components-with-apply)